cat2code/chatGPT_auto_copy_paste_MacOS/guide.md

 # How to install copy paster

 Reminder: this copy paster solution is **not free**, though it has very low costs.
-You cannot avoid having to pay to use chatGPT-3 this way.
+You cannot avoid having to pay using chatGPT-3 this way either way.

 **Set up Open AI and get API**
 -> Make an account at Open AI